A Family-Centered Framework to Support Independence and Smooth Transitions in Aging

 Communication is the glue that holds caregiving together.

-Regular family check-ins — even short ones — ensure that everyone knows what’s working and what isn’t.
+Regular family check-ins, even short ones, ensure that everyone knows what is working and what is not.
+Transparency prevents small frustrations from becoming major conflicts.

 4. Proactive Adaptation

+Aging needs change gradually, and sometimes suddenly.
 Stay flexible by anticipating challenges before they arise.

 Reassess physical ability, memory, and emotional well-being often, and adapt the care plan to match the moment.